samuelsandoval1/samuelsandoval.me/README.md

 # SamuelSandoval1's Website 🎆
-> The official website of EthanThatOneKid
+> The official website of SamuelSandoval1

 ## Deployments 🚀
 * Visit the live site [here][site]!